daviddavis/pulp-k8s/README.md

 The new [Ingress](https://kubernetes.io/docs/user-guide/ingress/) resource type appears to be targeting layer 7, so it is not useful in this case.

-For now this uses the [NodePort](https://kubernetes.io/docs/user-guide/services/#type-nodeport) feature of the `Service` resource, which limits us by default to a range of ports above 30000.
+For now we are using the [NodePort](https://kubernetes.io/docs/user-guide/services/#type-nodeport) feature of the `Service` resource, which limits us by default to a range of ports above 30000.